About Freeland

 Frequently Asked Questions

 To register to vote in Freeland, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Saginaw County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
-For local municipal elections in Freeland, contact the Saginaw County Clerk's office for schedules and ballot information.
+For local county and state elections (Freeland is an unincorporated community in Saginaw County and does not hold municipal elections), contact the Saginaw County Clerk's office for schedules and ballot information.

-Property records for Freeland, Michigan are maintained by the Saginaw City/Township Assessor's Office and the Saginaw County Register of Deeds.
+Property records for Freeland, Michigan are maintained by the City of Freeland Assessor and the Saginaw County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Saginaw County, including parcels in Freeland.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Saginaw County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Saginaw County offices at the county courthouse.
 The Saginaw County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Freeland, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Saginaw County Clerk's office issues marriage licenses and maintains marriage records for Saginaw County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.